G3AN: Disentangling Appearance and Motion for Video Generation: Conclusions

 \section{Conclusions}

-We have presented the novel video generation architecture $G^3AN$, which leverages among others on (i) a three-stream Generator modeling appearance and motion in disentangled manner, as well as (ii) a novel spatio-temporal fusion method.
-We have performed an extensive evaluation of our approach on 4 datasets, outperforming quantitatively and qualitatively the state-of-the-art video generation methods VGAN, TGAN and MoCoGAN.
-Further, we have shown the ability of $G^3AN$ to disentangle appearance and motion, and hence manipulate them individually.
+We have presented the novel video generative architecture G$^3$AN, which leverages among others on (i) a three-stream Generator that models appearance and motion in disentangled manner, as well as (ii) a novel spatio-temporal fusion method.
+We have performed an extensive evaluation of our approach on four datasets, outperforming quantitatively and qualitatively the state-of-the-art video generation methods VGAN, TGAN and MoCoGAN.
+Further, we have shown the ability of G$^3$AN to disentangle appearance and motion, and hence manipulate them individually.

-\textbf{Public release.} We intend to release our \textit{source code}, as well as trained \textit{models}.
-Moreover, we will release the \textit{dataset} of videos, generated by $G^3AN$, VGAN, TGAN and MoCoGAN, in order to facilitate research on identifying fake videos.
+Future work involves the design of GAN models for video generation of high resolution videos. \paragraph{Acknowledgment.} This work is supported by the French Government (National Research Agency, ANR), under Grant ANR-17-CE39-0002.

 {

 }